Australia Gross Domestic Product: Real

 1960 - 2016 | Yearly | AUD mn | World Bank

 AU: GDP: Real: Final Consumption Expenditure: Include Discrepancy data was reported at 1,248,502.000 AUD mn in 2016.
 This records an increase from the previous number of 1,208,049.000 AUD mn for 2015.
-AU: GDP: Real: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 535,535.924 AUD mn from Jun 1960 to 2016, with 57 observations.
+AU: GDP: Real: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 535,535.924 AUD mn from Jun 1960 (Median) to 2016, with 57 observations.
 The data reached an all-time high of 1,248,502.000 AUD mn in 2016 and a record low of 203,133.463 AUD mn in 1960.
 AU: GDP: Real: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in constant local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range